nickjfree/goose/README.md

 ## Server Discovery

-You can setup server with in a namespace
+You can setup server within a namespace

 server1
 ```sh